nashitshayan/battleship/notes.md

 - [x] make getRandomTargets work properly
 - [x] make cells unclickable after a click
 - [x] remove event listener from board after gameover

+## Aug 16, 2022

+- Today I will try to implement the Smarter AI feature inShaAllah.
+- When the enemy ship is hit, it will try adjacent cells.
+- Will be nice to add tests for this as well.
+Maybe.
+- gameController calls board.receiveAttack.
+When enemy ship is hit, we return true otherwise it returns undefined.
+This info can be accessed inside the gameController.
+What we're currently doing is that CPU and player turns alternate.
+Player passes in coords and CPU generates them randomly.
+- Based on whether or not previous attack was successfull, we can have CPU pass attacks to coords which are adjacent to the previous passed coords.
+- Say the previous coord which hit the ship was (2,0), then we'd want the CPU to send attack to (1,0), (2,1), and (3,0).
+- If one of these is a successful attack, CPU should send attack in _that_ direction again.
+For eg: initially (2,0) was hit, then (1,0) was hit, then CPU should attack (0,0).
+- Ugh this is harder than I thought.
+- All the while, before sending any attack on some coords, it should make sure that no attack was sent there before.

+I'm pausing on this Smarter AI feature for now.

+#### TODOs:

+-